-Without limiting clause 13.10, ANZ or the Purchaser, as applicable, may withhold or make deductions from payments or from the issue of Ordinary Shares to a Holder where it is required to do so under or in connection with FATCA, or where it has reasonable grounds to suspect that the Holder or a beneficial owner of Notes may be subject to FATCA, and may deal with such payment and any Ordinary Shares in accordance with FATCA.
-If any withholding or deduction arises under or in connection with FATCA, ANZ will not be required to pay any further amounts or issue any further Ordinary Shares on account of such withholding or deduction or otherwise reimburse or compensate, or make any payment to, a Holder or a beneficial owner of Notes for or in respect of any such withholding or deduction.
+Without limiting clause 13.10, ANZ, ANZ Holdings or the Purchaser, as applicable, may withhold or make deductions from payments or from the issue of Ordinary Shares to a Holder where it is required to do so under or in connection with FATCA, or where it has reasonable grounds to suspect that the Holder or a beneficial owner of Notes may be subject to FATCA, and may deal with such payment and any Ordinary Shares in accordance with FATCA.
+If any withholding or deduction arises under or in connection with FATCA, neither ANZ nor ANZ Holdings will be required to pay any further amounts or issue any further Ordinary Shares on account of such withholding or deduction or otherwise reimburse or compensate, or make any payment to, a Holder or a beneficial owner of Notes for or in respect of any such withholding or deduction.

-ANZ, in its absolute discretion, may require information from a Holder to be provided to any relevant authority, to determine the applicability of any withholding under or in connection with FATCA.
+ANZ or ANZ Holdings, in each case, in its absolute discretion, may require information from a Holder to be provided to any relevant authority, to determine the applicability of any withholding under or in connection with FATCA.